smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_tables.md

 # **How to Use the ThanoSQL Table APIs**

-Using the ThanoSQL Table REST APIs, you can execute several CRUD operations on your ThanoSQL workspace database tables.
+You can use the ThanoSQL Table REST API for several CRUD operations on your ThanoSQL DB tables.

 !!!
 Note "__Table Object__"
     A table object consists of four main componenets: